 - How you can operate effectively within VMWare, AWS or Hyper-V

-Brian Frank, Sr. Manager of Technical Delivery at HOSTING, will be discussing why your organization needs to invest in disaster recovery solutions and how to do it.
+Brian Frank, Sr. Manager of Technical Delivery at HOSTING, and Melissa Schultz, Project Manager at HOSTING, will be discussing why your organization needs to invest in disaster recovery solutions and how to do it.
 He will cover:

 -DR and business continuity

 -How to implement your DR plan and run book